Heart failure - palliative care

 Anxiety, fear, and sadness are common among people with end-stage heart failure.

 - Family and caregivers should look for signs of these problems.
-Asking the person about his or her feelings and fears can make it easier to discuss them.
+Asking the person about their feelings and fears can make it easier to discuss them.

 - Morphine can also help with fearfulness and anxiety.
 Certain antidepressants may also be useful.